Are you looking for a quick way to make a greeting card? Friends and loved ones are always happy to get handmade cards.

 Cat-eye chalk ink in charcoal (this is my most used and favorite ink)

-The Steps to Making a Greeting Card
+The Steps to Making the Card

 I had a piece of cardstock that was ready to be used as a card (it was 12 x 4.5 inches) and I folded it to have the seam be on the top.
 It opens like a tent from top to bottom instead of from side to side.